seabrus/modal-alert-confirm/README.md

 ### Styles
 The modal dialog in this package is built on the basis of Bootstrap modals.
 Additional CSS classes that help to design the look and feel of the dialog window are as follows:
- - `modal-alert-confirm-window` - the dialog window
+ - `modal-alert-confirm-window` - the dialog window style
- - `modal-alert-confirm-text-container` - a container for the dialog message
+ - `modal-alert-confirm-text-container` - the style of container for the dialog message
- - `modal-alert-confirm-text` - text of the dialog message
+ - `modal-alert-confirm-text` - the style of the dialog message text
  - `modal-alert-confirm-button` - the style of "OK" / "Yes" and "No" buttons

 Initially these classes are defined as